dotnet/AspNetCore.Docs/aspnet/whitepapers/aspnet-data-access-content-map.md

 - [Data Storage Options (Building Real-World Cloud Apps with Windows Azure)](../aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/data-storage-options.md).
 Chapter of an e-book about developing for the cloud.
 Introduces NoSQL databases as an alternative that many developers familiar with relational databases tend to overlook.
 Presents guidelines on what to think about when choosing relational or NoSQL, or choosing a particular platform.
 - [ASP.NET Data Access Options](https://msdn.microsoft.com/en-us/library/ms178359.aspx) (MSDN).
 An introduction to data access options for relational databases for ASP.NET and guidance on how to choose platforms and access methods that are appropriate for your scenario.
 - [Relational database](http://en.wikipedia.org/wiki/Relational_database).
 Wikipedia).
 If you haven't worked with relational databases, see this page for an introduction to relational database terminology and concepts.
-For an introduction to SQL Server in particular see[Working with SQL Server databases](#sqlserver) later in this topic.
+For an introduction to SQL Server in particular see [Working with SQL Server databases](#sqlserver) later in this topic.

 <a id="ef"></a>